SagnikKK1/Age-and-Gender-Detection/README.md

 - Super-resolution is applied to each detected face region using the RRDN model.
 - Age and gender predictions are made for each face region using the custom model.
 - Predicted age and gender are annotated on the image, and the processed image is saved with the suffix _output.

+### Usage
+- Download all the requirements using `pip install -r requirements.txt`
+- Follow all the steps in the ipynb to get predictions
+- Make sure to download `model_bucket_weights.h5` from the drive and place it in the working directory (in Age_Prediction_2 folder)
+- Carefully enter the input and output file path.
+Save output fiile with `.avi` extension

 ## Age and Gender prediction using C++
 The C++ program detects faces in images or videos using OpenCV's deep neural network module (dnn).
 It then predicts the age and gender of each detected face using pre-trained models.
 The age and gender prediction models are based on Convolutional Neural Networks (CNNs) implemented in Caffe.